fyngyrz/wtfm/README.md

 of projects, so it's pretty stable.

-The [documentation is here.](http://ourtimelines.com/wtfm/tocpage.html) Unfortunately I couldn't do the documenation here on Github, because they offer no support for repo-centric syntax highlighting.
+The [documentation is here.](http://ourtimelines.com/wtfm/tocpage.html) Unfortunately I couldn't do the documentation here on Github, because they offer no support for repo-centric syntax highlighting.

 ## About